macaroni-os/macaronictl/README.md

       --all                          Rebuild all images with kernel.
       --bootdir string               Directory where analyze kernel files. (default "/boot") --dracut-opts string           Override the default dracut options used on the initrd image generation.
-                                     Set the RHOS_DRACUT_ARGS env in alternative.
+                                     Set the MACARONICTL_DRACUT_ARGS env in alternative.
       --dry-run                      Dry run commands.
       --grub                         Update grub.cfg.
   -h, --help                         help for geninitrd
-      --kernel-profiles-dir string   Specify the directory where read the kernel types profiles supported. (default "/etc/rhos/kernels-profiles/")
+      --kernel-profiles-dir string   Specify the directory where read the kernel types profiles supported. (default "/etc/macaroni/kernels-profiles/")
       --ktype string                 Specify the kernel type of the initrd image to build.
       --purge                        Clean orphan initrd images without kernel.
       --set-links                    Set bzImage and Initrd links for the selected kernel or update links of the upgraded kernel.